andruhon/gaunt-sloth-assistant/README.md

 gsloth pr 42
 ```

-Review providing markdown file with requirements and notes.
+Review PR providing a markdown file with requirements and notes.
 ```shell
 gsloth pr 42 -f PROJ-1234.md
 ```

 ### GitHub Issues Integration

-Gaunt Sloth will refer to GitHub issue when GitHub provider is configured in .gsloth.config.json file, like:
+Gaunt Sloth will refer to a GitHub issue when GitHub provider is configured in .gsloth.config.json file, like:

 ```json
 {